- Last updated December 2013 -

 + With 1.22 million tonnes of biomass in total (including non-wood feedstock), Drax continued to burn more biomass than any other company.
 However, the figures for Tilbury (both for bioliquids and wood) are frighteningly high considering that they cover a period of less than 3 months.

 Please see our map of biomass power stations here.
 Demand for biomass is skyrocketing, with 8 biomass power stations 15 MW or larger in operation, 6 more under construction or about to be built and a further 40 proposed by companies.
 This figure does not include the largest of all biomass power station schemes: The conversion of coal power station units to wood pellets.
-If all of the coal-to-biomass conversions with planning permission and all the new biomass power stations proposed by energy companies go ahead, some 82 million green tonnes of wood would be needed just for electricity geneation in the UK.
+If all of the coal-to-biomass conversions with planning permission (excluding Tilbury B, which is closed) and all the new biomass power stations proposed by energy companies go ahead, around 68.9 million green tonnes of wood would be needed just for electricity generation in the UK.

 There are no more than 10 million tonnes of wood a year available in the UK (and that’s for use across all industries).
 Drax alone is in the process of converting half its capacity to wood pellets.
 That would require pellets made from almost 16 million tonnes of wood a year – 1.6 times as much as the total annual UK wood production.
-Most of the imported wood for power stations currently comes from the southern US and British Columbia.
+Most of the imported wood for power stations currently comes from British Columbia and the southern US.

 Southern US forests are rich in biodiversity, and are home to 130 species of trees, 595 species of birds, 246 species of mammals (including black bears and bobcats) 197 species of reptiles and 170 species of amphibians.
 Now they are being targeted by pellet producers such as Enviva who supply both Drax and E.On’s Ironbridge power station.